jordan2175/home-lab/cluster/bootstrap.md

-# Bootstrap Phase 1: Flash and Initial Setup
+# Bootstrap Phase 0: Flash Gate and Initial Setup

 NOTE: If the locale gets messed up and ansible will not run then try running the